Can Bedding Be Washed at 30 or 60 Degrees? Expert Laundry Guide

 However, if someone in your household has been ill, or if your bedding has been through a sweaty night, a hotter wash at 60°C is a safer bet for eliminating germs and dust mites.
 It’s also the better option for allergy sufferers or pet owners.

 According to the Energy Saving Trust, many modern washing machines and detergents are optimized for lower temperatures, but 60°C remains the gold standard for hygiene-critical loads.
+For a holistic approach to rest, see our feng shui tips for better sleep.

 Summary: 30°C is fine for regular washing with good detergent.
 Go for 60°C after illness or for allergy-sensitive bedding.